jdmonin/JSettlers2/README.txt

 You can also specify parameters at startup:

-  java -jar JSettlersServer.jar -Djsettlers.startrobots=7 8880 20 socuser socpass
+  java -jar JSettlersServer.jar -Djsettlers.startrobots=9 8880 30 socuser socpass

-Those parameters are : number of bots; TCP port number; max clients; db user; db password.
+Those parameters are: start 9 bots; TCP port number 8880; max clients 30; db user; db password.

-The started robots count against your max simultaneous connections (20 in this example).
+The started robots count against your max simultaneous connections (30 in this example).
 If the robots leave less than 6 player connections available, or if they take more than half the max connections, a warning message is printed at startup.